What is the process for acquiring the land?

 What happens next in the process?

-The September board action has initiated a multi-step process, which includes Harris County Commissioners Court holding a Chapter 26 public hearing to consider approving eminent domain.
+The September 23, 2025 Harris Health Board action has initiated a multi-step process, which includes Harris County Commissioners Court holding a Chapter 26 public hearing to consider approving eminent domain potentially on March 19, 2026.
 If approved, notification of all property interest holders — including all holders of a reversionary interest in these parcels — will commence according to statutory requirements.
 Harris Health remains committed to continuing discussions and working with relevant stakeholders to keep them informed throughout the process.

 What is eminent domain?